Siddhartha Jain

 Separations in Proof Complexity and TFNP

-FOCS 2022
+Journal of the ACM, FOCS 2022

 Abstract It is well-known that Resolution proofs can be efficiently simulated by Sherali-Adams (SA) proofs.
 We show, however, that any such simulation needs to exploit huge coefficients: Resolution cannot be efficiently simulated by SA when the coefficients are written in unary.
 We also show that reversible Resolution cannot be efficiently simulated by Nullstellensatz (NS) over the reals.